KindaSwiss/dict/README.md

 ### dict.clear()

 Deletes all the keys of off the object.
-Even this this method exists, it is not recommended.
-I've read in multiple places that using the delete operator is not a good practice because it makes the object "slow".
-It is recommended to just use a completely new object.
+There really isn't a point to the clear function when you can just make a new object.
+Also, I've read in multiple places that using the delete operator is not a good practice because it makes the object "slow".

 ```Javascript
 var person = dict({ name: 'John', age: 20 });